alandefreitas/matplotplusplus/index.md

 You can define `WITH_SYSTEM_NODESOUP=ON` or `WITH_SYSTEM_CIMG=ON` in the cmake command line to use a system-provided version of these dependencies.

 There's an extra target `matplot_opengl` with the experimental [OpenGL backend](#backends).
-You need to define `BUILD_EXPERIMENTAL_OPENGL_BACKEND=ON` in the CMake command line to build that target.
+You need to define `MATPLOTPP_BUILD_EXPERIMENTAL_OPENGL_BACKEND=ON` in the CMake command line to build that target.
 In that case, the build script will also look for these extra dependencies:

 * OpenGL
 * GLAD